-NOTE: In order for Location Tracking to open and function properly you must have:
+NOTE In order for Location Tracking to open and function properly you must have:

-- One (minimum) ADSP server (running r8.0 or later) - Three (minimum) ADSP compatible sensors (running r4.6.x or later) per map loaded.
+- One (minimum) ADSP appliance - Three (minimum) ADSP compatible sensors per map loaded.

 Accessing Location Tracking

 You can open the Location Tracking window anywhere in the application when you select a BSS or wireless client and select Locate from the device's dropdown menu button- .
 To track a device, the floor plan (map) must be loaded and sensors positioned on the map).